 The Officers and Members of the Board of Directors contribute their time strictly as volunteers and do not receive any financial remuneration from the Alliance as part of these services.
 The Alliance thanks them for their service, their passion, and their leadership!

-Katherine Meierdiercks, Ph.D., Vice President
+Katherine Meierdiercks, Ph.D., President

-Dr. Katherine Meierdiercks is Assistant Professor of Environmental Studies and Sciences at Siena College, Loudonville NY, where she teaches courses in watershed management; environmental field techniques; environmental research methods; Geographic Information Systems (GIS); and analysis techniques for soil, air, and water.
+Dr. Katherine Meierdiercks is Associate Professor of Environmental Studies and Sciences at Siena College, Loudonville NY, where she teaches courses in watershed management; environmental field techniques; environmental research methods; Geographic Information Systems (GIS); and analysis techniques for soil, air, and water.
 She received her B.S. in Civil Engineering from Tufts University and her Ph.D. in Environmental Engineering from Princeton University.
 For the past several years, she and her students have been collecting field data and doing GIS mapping in the Kromma Kill watershed, a tributary to the Hudson River.

 Capital District Regional Planning Commission